Wizbisy/chad2-nft-contract-on-base/README.md

-# chad2-nft-contract-on-base
+# BaseChads--Nft-on-base
-Chad2 Nft contract  on base website utilizing walletconnectV3-reown
+a Chad Nft deployed on base🔥